vladmorosanu97/frontend-from-zero-to-hero/Week 2 - Introduction in HTML5 && CSS3/Test/CSS Questions/README.md

 2. What are all the ways to apply CSS rules to a web page?

-3. What are the components of a CSS declaration?
+3. What are the components of a CSS style rule?

 4. Explain the CSS selectors.